Jellyfish042/uncheatable_eval/README.md

 - Public benchmarks are susceptible to gaming, and testing the models with real-time, fresh data might be a solution.

-- Here, I attempt to evaluate the language model's ability to model using new arXiv papers.
+- Here, I attempt to evaluate the language model's ability to model using new arXiv papers and BBC news.

-- In the future, I plan to try more real-time corpora, such as news articles.

 ## Getting Started

 1. Create Your Dataset

 Run `download_arxiv.ipynb` or `simple_bbc_crawler.ipynb` to download papers from arXiv or news from CNN for a specified date, and obtain a neatly organized dataset (in json format).

 You can also skip this step and directly use the dataset provided in the repository.

 2. Evaluate the Model